decretist/ICMCL17/proceedings/ICMCL17.md

 doctrine of the *Decretum* between the first and second recensions as indicated by the use of distinctive vocabulary in the *dicta* of the two recensions.
-It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer and a large language model (LLM) based on the LASLA corpus.[@manjavacas-etal-2019-improving] The two projects share a common data set.
+It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer[@manjavacas-etal-2019-improving] and a large language model (LLM) based on the LASLA corpus[@verkerk_lsl_2020].
+The two projects share a
+common data set.
 The original project relied on a very carefully prepared data set of the texts of the case statements and the first- and second-recension *dicta*.[^3] The current work uses the same